4 Best International Business Lesson Plans for High School

 To answer this need, we've put together a list of relevant, engaging, and current lessons to help your students understand international business.

 In this article, you'll discover four of the best places to find lesson plans and activities to teach international business:

 By the end of this article, you'll have enough of an understanding of each of these resources to use the ones that fit best with your class.

 1. Knowledge@Wharton High School

-KWHS is part of the Wharton School of the University of Pennsylvania with a mission to helps all educators teach business and personal finance.
+KWHS is part of the Wharton School of the University of Pennsylvania, and its mission is to help educators across the country teach business and personal finance.
 With this focus, KWHS has five lesson plans for subjects under National Business Education Association (NBEA) standards.

 Their international business lessons cover three major areas, which you can register with KWHS to access: